williampowell92/hyper_cat/README.md

 * The aim is to practice good design.
 * Anything may be changed apart from the "Item" class.
 -->
+### Class Diagram

+![class diagram](https://i.imgur.com/yGWKT0k.png)

 ### Approach

 We set out to build the project using the XP values and agile methodology we have learnt at makers over the past 10 weeks.
-We broke up our timeframes into 2 day sprints, listing all our goals which were broken down as small as possible and posted these on a kanban style storyboard with user stories and acceptance criteria.
+We broke up our project into 2 day sprints.
+At the beginning of each sprint a planning meeting was held.
+In this meeting our goals for the coming sprint were discussed and decided, these were posted as issues on a kanban style storyboard.
+Each issue would have a user story and acceptance criteria for the developer.

-Each day would start with a planning meeting or standup and we would split into pairs, which were rotated each day, and work on our backlog of tasks.
-Each day ended with the team getting together in a retro to reflect and communicate on our work.
+Each morning began with a brief standup meeting to discuss what each developer had been doing, what they would be doing moving forwards, and if they had any blockers.
+After the planning meeting the team split into two pairs, which rotated daily, and began working on our backlog of tasks.
+At the end of each day a retrospective was held to reflect and communicate on our work, and how we could improve.

-After deciding on our project our first planning meeting we decided on our MVP which was a included a player, a platform and collision.
-This was built using a TDD approach as was the whole project, with a goal of having at least 95% test coverage.
+After deciding on our project, we decided on an MVP.
+Our MVP was to have a player and a platform rendered on the DOM, with the player colliding with the platform.
+From our MVP we decided on new features using the agile methodology described.

-Our goal was also to follow the single responsibility principle for objects and functions while keeping our code easily readable and changeable.
-We used polymorphism so all our bodies within the game have update, draw and resolve collision functions.
-This means it would be easy to add new bodies to the game.
+We followed a TDD approach with a goal of achieving at least 90% code coverage.
+The project was designed following an object-oriented approach, attempting to stick to the single responsibility principle as far as possible, while keeping our code readable and extendable.
+We used polymorphism within the game design, for example our bodies all have a draw method which game calls.
+This made it easy to add new bodies, with different behaviour, into the game.

-![class diagram](https://i.imgur.com/yGWKT0k.png)

-##Testimonials
+## Testimonials

 Charlene Chetcuti "I feel like I could play this game forever" Ben Furber "It's the best thing I've ever seen..."